Using the System as a Public User

 Commodity Codes: Are received from TARIC and can be used to filter results.

 - In the text box Input Commodity Code, the user can enter text in order to search for Commodity Codes.
 This can be a specific number, or a range of numbers.
-Note that when Range is selected, then two textboxes are shown, in order for the user to define a range.
+Note that when Range is selected, then two textboxes are shown, for the user to define a range.

 - After setting a code or a range, it can be added to the Selected Commodity Codes by pressing the plus (+) button.